dstore-dbap/LumberMill/README.md

 * DevNullSink, discards all data that it receives.
 * ElasticSearchSingleWorkerSink, stores data entries in an elasticsearch index.
 * ElasticSearchMultipleWorkersSink, same as above but multiprocessed.
-* FileQueueSink, stores all received events in a file based queue.
 * FileSink, store events in a file.
 * GraphiteSink, send metrics to graphite server.
 * LoggerSink, sends data to gambolputty internal logger for output.